 Health Insurance Available for Expats

-However, expats are actually eligible for PhilHealth under the Informal Economy member category once they have their work visas and Alien Certificate of Registration.
+However, expats are eligible for PhilHealth under the Informal Economy member category once they have their work visas and Alien Certificate of Registration.
 PhilHealth membership helps ease the process of entering emergency rooms and admission to hospitals, although it is not mandatory.

 Although there is no formal set of deductibles or co-pays with PhilHealth, healthcare providers will bill patients for the balance that their private insurance does not cover.
-Until the bill is paid in full, a patient will not be allowed to leave.

 Expats may also opt for either private health insurance or HMOs.

 Private insurance benefits generally include: inpatient / outpatient services; hospitalization and surgical assistance; cash assistance for loss of income due to accident / illness; other ancilliary services such as laboratory tests and medication.
 It offers more flexibility than HMOs.